Virtuant/hadoop-admin-2019/docs/weekly-test-2.md

 ```

 To find the first visit, we need to sort the result.
 This requires converting
-the time_of_arrival string into a timestamp.
+the `time_of_arrival` string into a timestamp.
 We will use the
 unix_timestamp function to accomplish this.
 Add the following order by
 clause (again, no ";" at the end of the line):
 order by unix_timestamp(time_of_arrival,
 'MM/dd/yyyy hh:mm')
-e.

 Since we are only looking for one result, we certainly don’t need to
 return every row.
 Let’s limit the result to 10 rows, so we can view the first
 10 visitors (this finishes the query, so will end with the ";" character):
-limit 10;
+limit 10.

-f.
-Save your changes to whitehouse.hive.
+Save your changes to `whitehouse.hive`.

-Execute the script whitehouse.hive and wait for the results to be
+Execute the script `whitehouse.hive` and wait for the results to be
-displayed:
-# cd ~/devph/labs/Lab7.2
-# hive -f whitehouse.hive
+displayed.

-h.
-The results should be 10 visitors, and the first visit should be in 2009,
+The results should be 10 visitors, and the first visit should be in what year?
-since that is when the dataset begins.
-The first visitors are Charles Kahn
-and Carol Keehan on 3/5/2009.
+The first visitors are Charles Kahn and Carol Keehan on 3/5/2009.

-2 ) Find the Last Visit
+### Find the Last Visit
-a.

 This one is easy: just take the previous query and reverse the order by
-adding desc to the order by clause:
+adding desc to the order by clause.
+What is it?

-order by unix_timestamp(time_of_arrival,
-'MM/dd/yyyy hh:mm') desc
-b.
-Run the query again, and you should see that the most recent visit was
+Run the query again, and you should see that the most recent visit was who in what year?

-Jackie Walker on 3/18/2011.
-# hive -f whitehouse.hive
-3 ) Find the Most Common Comment
+### Find the Most Common Comment

-a.
-In this step, you will explore the info_comment field and try to determine
+In this step, you will explore the `info_comment` field and try to determine
 the most common comment.
 You will use some of Hive’s aggregate
 functions to accomplish this.

-Start by using gedit to create a new text file
-named comments.hive and save it in ~/devph/labs/Lab7.2 folder.
-b.
-You will now create a query that displays the 10 most frequently
+You will now create a similar query that displays the 10 most frequently
 occurring comments.
-Start with the following select clause:
-from wh_visits
-select count(*) as comment_count, info_comment

 This runs the aggregate count function on each group (which you will define later in
-the query) and names the result comment_count.
+the query) and names the result `comment_count`.
 For example, if “OPEN HOUSE” occurs
-five times then comment_count will be five for that group.
+five times then `comment_count` will be five for that group.

 Notice we are also selecting the info_comment column so we can see what the
 comment is.

+### Group Results

 c.
 Group the results of the query by the info_comment column:
 group by info_comment